uwcart/mapstudy/doc/API.md

 The name of the numerical attribute that will be visually expressed on the map; a string.
 Required.
 Must correspond to a key within each feature's `properties` object that references a numerical value (or no value or `null` if null for that feature).

-#### map.dataLayers[i].retrieveAttributes
+#### map.dataLayers[i].displayAttributes

-		-"retrieveAttributes"-: []
+		-"displayAttributes"-: []

-An array of one or more attributes to include in that layer's pop-ups if the `retrieve` interaction is included.
-If `retrieve` is included but no `retrieveAttributes` are given, pop-ups will display only the layer's `expressedAttribute`.
+An array of one or more attributes to include in that layer's pop-ups if the `retrieve` interaction is included, in the search tool if the `search` interaction is included, and in the filter tool if the `filter` interaction is included.
+Only categorical attributes with string values will be searchable (e.g., "name" but not "population").
+Only numerical attributes will be added to the filter tool (e.g., "population" but not "name"), and will be accessible via a drop-down menu in the data layer's line in the filter tool.
+If `retrieve`, `search`, or `filter` are included but no `displayAttributes` are given, pop-ups and tools will be implemented using only the layer's `expressedAttribute`.

 #### map.dataLayers[i].renderOnLoad